-Hearing aid maintenance
+Hearing aid care instructions

 It’s important to take care of your hearing aids not only to maintain high performance levels, but it will help minimise any potential problems you may experience with everyday use.
 Regular cleaning and maintenance can extend the life of your hearing aids ensuring you are capturing all the sounds of life every single day.

 Your Audiologist will show you how to care for your hearing aids and will provide any ongoing support and advice that you may need.

 Here are some simple tips to ensure you are listening at the maximum performance level

 - Keep your fingers clean – Ensure your fingers are clean and dry before touching your hearing aid.
 The microphone is very small and can easily become blocked